Reliability of energy landscape analysis of resting-state functional MRI data: Methods

 \subsection{Nonparametric statistical analysis}

-We examine whether two energy landscapes estimated from different fMRI data from the same participants are more similar to each other than two energy landscapes estimated for two different groups of participants.
-We argue that, if the energy landscape analysis is useful, two energy landscapes estimated from two data sets from the same participants should be closer to each other than the two energy landscapes estimated from two data sets from different participants.
+We examine whether the energy landscapes estimated from different fMRI data from the same participants are more similar to each other than the energy landscapes estimated for two different groups of participants.
+We argue that, if the energy landscape analysis is useful, the energy landscapes estimated from the same participants should be closer to each other than the energy landscapes estimated from different participants.

-We consider one of the four discrepancy measures, say, $d_J$.
+First, we consider the MSC data with the conventional likelihood maximization method, for which we need to concatenate fMRI data over sessions to estimate one energy landscape with a reasonably high accuracy.
+For expository purposes, we consider one of the four discrepancy measures, say, $d_J$.
 We also focus on the $p$th participant.
 We first calculate $d_J$ between $J^{(1)}$ and $J^{(2)}$, where we estimate $J^{(1)}$ for the fMRI data concatenated over four sessions that are uniformly randomly selected out of the ten sessions, $s \in \{1, \ldots, 10 \}$, and $J^{(2)}$ from the fMRI data concatenated over another uniformly randomly selected four sessions.
 We impose that the second set of four sessions does not overlap with the first set.
 Note that we use eight out of ten randomly selected sessions to calculate one $d_J$ value.
 We repeat this procedure ten times to obtain ten values of $d_J$ for the $p$th participant.
 By calculating ten values of $d_J$ for each of the eight participants, i.e., $p\in \{1, \ldots, 7, 9\}$, we obtain $8 \times 10=80$ values of $d_J$.
 We denote the average of the 80 values of $d_J$ by $d_1$ (see Fig.~\ref{ND_schematic}(a)).

 Next, we calculate $d_J$, with $J^{(1)}$ being estimated for the fMRI data concatenated over the $s$th sessions of four participants that are uniformly randomly selected out of the eight participants, and $J^{(2)}$ from the fMRI data concatenated over the $s$th sessions of the other four participants.
 We repeat this procedure ten times to obtain ten values of $d_J$ for the $s$th session.
 By calculating the ten values of $d_J$ for each of the ten sessions, i.e., $s\in \{ 1, \ldots, 10 \}$, we obtain $10 \times 10=100$ values of $d_J$.
-We denote the average of the 10 values of $d_J$ by $d_2$ (see Fig.~\ref{ND_schematic}(a)).
+We denote the average of the 100 values of $d_J$ by $d_2$ (see Fig.~\ref{ND_schematic}(a)).